daos-stack/daos/src/engine/README.md

 The I/O server is a multi-threaded process using Argobots for non-blocking processing.

 By default, one main xstream and no offload xstreams are created per target.
-The actual number of offload xstream can be configured through daos_io_server command line parameters.
+The actual number of offload xstream can be configured through daos_engine command line parameters.
 Moreover, an extra xstream is created to handle incoming metadata requests.
 Each xstream is bound to a specific CPU core.
 The main xstream is the one receiving incoming target requests from both client and the other servers.
 A specific ULT is started to make progress on network and NVMe I/O operations.

 ## Thread-local Storage (TLS)